hed-standard/hed-specification/README.md

 > [**Google doc with mapping of HED-3G term descriptions to existing ontology terms**](https://drive.google.com/file/d/13y17OwwNBlHdhB7hguSmOBdxn0Uk4hsI/view?usp=sharing)

 ## Tools to help with HED annotations
-We develop the GUI tool [_CTagger_](https://github.com/hed-standard/CTagger) to help users with the annotation process.
-CTagger can be used as a standalone application or can be called from EEGLAB via the [hedtools plug-in](https://github.com/hed-standard/hed-matlab) to annotate EEGLAB dataset/STUDY directly.
+The GUI tool [_CTagger_](https://github.com/hed-standard/CTagger) is available to help users with the annotation process.
+CTagger can be used as a standalone application or can be called from EEGLAB via the [hedtools plug-in](https://github.com/hed-standard/hed-matlab) to annotate an EEGLAB dataset/STUDY directly.
 Please refer to the linked repositories for more documentation on how to start HED-tagging using CTagger.

 ## Web-based HED tools